 Zao Copycat Chicken Teriyaki Rice Bowls in less than 30 minutes.
 If you love Zao Asian Cafe you will love making this at home.
 These bowls are packed with juicy grilled chicken, delicious vegetables, and crunchy toppings.
 Served over brown or white rice, and drizzled with a simple homemade teriyaki sauce.

 There is a great Asian fusion restaurant here in Utah called Zao Asian Café.
 Luckily, it is popular enough that it is growing to more locations.
-When I first tried Zao the only location was an hour away so it wasn’t something I could just grab when I was in the mood.
-I set off recreating a copycat version of their chicken teriyaki rice bowls since that is my favorite!
-I have to say it is really close to the real deal!
+When I first tried Zao the only location was an hour away so it wasn’t something I could just grab when I was in the mood so I set off recreating a copycat version of their chicken teriyaki rice bowls since that is my favorite!
+I have to say it is the real deal!

 These bowls are packed full of fresh, healthy ingredients, and always leave you feeling good.
 Quick and easy to make, Zao Copycat Chicken Teriyaki Rice Bowls can come together in less than 30 minutes.
 Perfect for busy week nights and great for hot takeaway meals on the go